percwg/perc-wg/srtp-ekt-diet/draft-ietf-perc-srtp-ekt-diet.md

 include MKI when using EKT.
 Receivers SHOULD simply ignore any MKI field received if EKT is in use.

-## EKT Field Formats {#EKT}
+## EKTField Formats {#EKT}

-The EKT Field uses the format defined below for the FullEKTField and ShortEKTField.
+The EKTField uses the format defined below for the FullEKTField and ShortEKTField.